 Interactions between your drugs

-There were no interactions found in our database between Ambien and Ritalin - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between Ambien and Ritalin.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Ambien is in the drug class miscellaneous anxiolytics, sedatives and hypnotics.

 - Ambien is used to treat Insomnia.

 - Ritalin is in the drug class CNS stimulants.

 - Ritalin is used to treat the following conditions:

 Drug and food interactions

 Do not use alcohol or medications that contain alcohol while you are receiving treatment with methylphenidate.
 This may increase nervous system side effects such as drowsiness, anxiety, depression, and seizures.
 In addition, with certain long-acting forms of methylphenidate, alcohol can cause too much of the drug to be released at one time.
 High blood levels of the drug may increase the risk of side effects.
 Talk to your doctor or pharmacist if you have questions on how to take this or other medications you are prescribed.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medications without first talking to your doctor.